DemonRem/AirPlugin/README.md

 git clone git@github.com:haversine-air/AirPlugin.git

-3) Change to the AirPlugin directory (cd AirPlugin)
+3) Change to the AirPlugin directory

 4) Edit the Makefile and adjust the compiler to your own

 5) Type "make platform"

+6) If the build is successfull, copy the corresponding .xpl file to your X-Plane Resources/plugins directory

 Where platform is one of: